 In SYMBOL, we used the CCD to assess prevalence of mild cognitive impairment (MCI) and dementia in migrants with Turkish, Moroccan and Surinamese backgrounds.
 In Turkish, Moroccan and Surinamese‐Hindustani participants, MCI was 2-4 times more prevalent, and dementia was 3-4 times more prevalent compared to native Dutch.

 Knowing that these older migrant groups will increase, the need to address diseases which come with ageing will be larger and therefore research among older migrants has not come to an end.
 Researchers in Europe should integrate migrants in their study sample, as cross-culturally validated scales are available, to enlarge the body of scientific evidence.

 - Author's name on the cover: Özgül Uysal-Bozkir.

 Research conducted at: Universiteit van Amsterdam

-Chapter 5: Translation and validation of the short Geriatric Depression Scale (GDS-15) among Turkish, Moroccan and Surinamese older migrants in the Netherlands (Embargo until 29 September 2018)
+Chapter 5: Translation and validation of the short Geriatric Depression Scale (GDS-15) among Turkish, Moroccan and Surinamese older migrants in the Netherlands (Embargo up to and including 29 September 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.